Long-Term Preparation: Staying

 • If you’re not a particularly good shot or aren’t particularly quiet, don’t expect to learn hunting.

-• If you’re impatient or aren’t very good at gardening, don’t become a farmer.
+• If you’re impatient or aren’t skilled at gardening, don’t become a farmer.

 • Generally, knowing mechanical skills and people skills beforehand can take you very far.